ahoneybun/ahoneybun.github.io/_posts/2024-03-19-Thinkpad-X13s-review.md

 ### Webcam

-For a really nice and portable system this would be an ideal candidate for remote working but since the camera doesn't work that might be the biggest deal breaker.
+For a really nice and portable system this would be an ideal candidate for remote working but since the camera does not work that might be the biggest deal breaker.
 I imagine support would be added in the future but it depends on how important it is to you.
 This part is short as I'm not able to detect it with any software that I can find like camaeractrls, websites and such.

 ### Compiling

 I did have it freeze on me when I was trying to build a rather large Rust project but limiting compiling options to lower the system load might help with that but I did not do that in my testing.

-## Closing marks and should you get one
+## Closing marks

-This system is a great little portable machine with an ARM64 CPU and works great on Ubuntu.
 Once Ubuntu 24.04 is released with the 6.8 kernel I believe things will get even better as it has a lot of changes, here is a small list of a few articles with information:

 - https://www.phoronix.com/news/Linux-6.8-ARM-Changes
 - https://www.phoronix.com/news/Qualcomm-Mainline-Linux-2024

+This system is a great little portable machine with an ARM64 CPU and works great on Ubuntu.
+If you are looking for a system that is fanless for working on documents, web browsing, watching some YouTube videos and a little development work this is a great option!
+With that said if you travel and use streaming services that might be a deal breaker for you but I hope that it improves in the near future.